 Going out in the cold?
 The manual addresses that as well.
 Telling caregivers to forgo the thick and bulky coats is not something that we made up here at CSFTL just to make life more difficult!

 Worried that your child doesn’t have head support or covers on the harness straps?
 Again, telling parents to forgo these items isn’t something technicians say for fun.
-These directions come directly from the manufacturers.
+These directions come straight from the manufacturers.

 Lost a part?
 The contact information for the maker of the seat is located within the manual as well!